 Planter wart removal techniques include burning them off with lasers, freezing them (cryotherapy), applying acid to them, or surgically removing them.
 These treatments are very expensive, and can lead to permanent scarring or disfigurement.
 Also, there is no guarantee the warts just won’t grow back.

 There is a much safer and more effective alternative for planter wart removal.
 This treatment not only eliminates current warts, but also helps to prevent future outbreaks.
-For more information on permanent planter wart removal, follow this link to
+For more information on permanent planter wart removal, follow this link to H-Warts.

 If you have any question about planter wart symptoms, or planter wart removal, please contact us.